jbennett-liquibase/Demo_Composites/README.md

   <img src="img/liquibase.png" alt="Liquibase Logo" title="Liquibase Logo" width="324" height="72">
 </p>

-# Liquibase Pro Composite Actions
+# Liquibase Secure Composite Actions

-This repository contains composite actions to use in Liquibase Pro demonstrations.
+This repository contains composite actions to use in Liquibase Secure (formerly Pro) demonstrations.
 If a version or edition needs to be updated, it can be done from a central location.

 # ✔️ To Use Composites
 Add these composite actions to your GitHub configuration files.